-Recognizing mainboard components of Desktop – Part 2
+Recognizing components of the motherboard – Part 2

 This post is lesson 5 of 16 in the subject Computer Hardware Practice